 I can’t speak for all writers, but for me personally, writer’s block is not about having too many ideas, but rather about not knowing how to develop those ideas.
 As a writer, I find that I always have ideas.
 What to do with those ideas, though, is sometimes the cause of the block.

 John Grisham, Mary Higgins Clark, Michael Crichton, William Shakespeare, Jane Austen, and Louisa May Alcott.

 8. Do you write only fiction, or do you dabble in poetry and other genres?

 I mainly write fiction and poetry.
 As bad as it probably sounds, I spend a lot of time in my own head, and those genres indulge my inner dreamer and hopeless romantic.

 9. Do you think blogging aids in creativity?

 Definitely!
 One reason is because it gives you an outlet for something that might be hiding within, waiting for the right time to come out and develop at the flourish of your own.
 It gives you a voice, and it’s good practice in letting other people read (and sometimes critique) your thoughts, feelings, and ideas.

 I see we have a lot in common, particularly when it comes to when our journeys as writers began, as well as the overall themes in our work.
 If you’d like to read more from Ms. L. Taylor, check out her blog at www.passionatevoice.tumblr.com.

 And if you’re a writer and would like to be featured in the Spotlight, feel free to contact me in the comments or via the email on my Contacts page.

-I’m a 30-something fiction writer (fictionista, if you will)/blogger/poet/library stalker/obvious bookworm with an abiding love for my fro, museums, traveling, Idris Elba, and Lupita Nyong’o.
+I’m an old-soul fiction writer (fictionista, if you will)/blogger/poet/library stalker/sincere bookworm with an abiding love for my fro, museums, traveling, Idris Elba, and Lupita Nyong’o.
 That kinda rhymes, doesn't it?
 Did I mention that I was a poet?